EthanCai/programming-learning-notes/projects-part-1.md

 - [MiniProfiler](http://miniprofiler.com/): A simple but effective mini-profiler for .NET and Ruby
 - [Glimpse](http://getglimpse.com/): Providing real time diagnostics & insights to the fingertips of hundreds of thousands of developers daily
 - [metrics-net](https://github.com/danielcrenna/metrics-net): Capturing CLR and application-level metrics.
 So you know what's going on.
+- [Metrics.NET](https://github.com/etishor/Metrics.NET): The Metrics.NET library provides a way of instrumenting applications with custom metrics (timers, histograms, counters etc) that can be reported in various ways and can provide insights on what is happening inside a running application.

 ## Interoperability